slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 ## Security of Human Nature

 Human is always at the highest and eternal risk.
-There's a quote from The Three-Body Problem: "Weakness and ignorance are not barriers to survival, but arrogance is.."
+There's a quote from The Three-Body Problem: "Weakness and ignorance are not barriers to survival, but arrogance is."

 * Don't be arrogant: If you think you're already strong, you're fine with yourself.
 Don't look down on the whole world.
 In particular, don't be overly proud and think you can challenge global hackers.
 There is no end to learning, and there are still many obstacles.
 * Don't be greedy: Greed is indeed the motivation to move forward in many cases, but think about it, why is such a good opportunity just reserved for you?